More:

 • Holidays.
 But take longer and situational breaks in the course of your everyday life.

 • Media.
-But dedicate more time to two important topics per week and sharpen your focus
+But dedicate more time to two crucial topics per week and sharpen your focus

 • Social interactions.
-Instead, take time to foster existing friendships.
+Instead, could you take time to foster existing friendships?
 Which are most relevant for you at the moment?

 Leave a Reply